natieboy/FarmingGame/README.md

 ## License

-All content © 2025 YourName.
+All content © 2025 Natieboy.
 All Rights Reserved.
 Public for reference only; reuse prohibited without permission.